mcm001/prusaOwnersWiki/S3l3ctor.md

 ### Drive gear allignment

 Use a scrap piece of filament as shown below to fine tune drive gear allignment. insert the filament through one hole in the front and out the back, starting on the left.
 Allign the drive gear left to right on the rod, and then turn the flat side of the rod and set screw on the gear so they both face up and tighten down with an allen key.
 Make sure the gear does not wiggle on the rod (that would be bad).

 <img src="https://raw.githubusercontent.com/mcm001/prusaOwnersWiki/master/images/DriveGearPlacement.JPG" height="400" />

+### Final Assembly

+Press the tumbler motor end with stepper and endstop into the rest of the tumbler assembly.
+Take care with the orientation - make sure that when the endstop is triggered, the furthest right bearing (closest to the stepper) is down.
+Now take this assembly and mount it onto the main body using 2x retainers.
+The drive gear stepper motor should be directly opposite the tumbler stepper motor.
+You can optionally secure the retainers with a stupid small M3 bolt.
+I don't bother as I'm constaltly taking it apart.

 ## Magic Mushroom splitter and bowden tubes